Interest in data science grew >5x during the last 5 years as you can see above.

 How do data science consultants work?

 Top management consultants like McKinsey have been putting significant effort into modernizing their project management approaches for data science.
-Their frameworks are similar to the ones we outlined above but would be good to look at the areas they emphasize.
+Their frameworks are similar to the ones we outlined above but it would be good to look at the areas they emphasize.

 Below, you can see how McKinsey approaches advanced analytics/data science consulting: